nodejs/node/doc/api/addons.md

 times in multiple contexts.
 For example, the [Electron][] runtime runs multiple instances of Node.js in a single process.
 Each instance will have its own `require()` cache, and thus each instance will need a native addon to behave correctly when loaded via `require()`.
-From the addon's perspective, this means that it must support multiple initializations.
+This means that the addon must support multiple initializations.

 A context-aware addon can be constructed by using the macro `NODE_MODULE_INITIALIZER`, which expands to the name of a function which Node.js